Philips CPAP

 Philips Recalls CPAP Machines

 On June 30, 2021, the U.S. Food and Drug Administration issued a Safety Communication about Philips’ voluntary recall of some of its BiPAP, CPAP and ventilator devices.
-Philips is the largest producer of CPAPs in the world, as many as four million machines could be affected.
+Philips is the largest producer of CPAPs in the world, and as many as four million machines could be affected.
 People who can’t stop sleep apnea treatment may have to look for CPAP alternatives, such as oral implants or another brand of CPAP machine.

-Shortly after the recall was announced, lawyers began investigating Philips CPAP lawsuits on behalf of patients who used recalled devices and were diagnosed with cancer or other health issues such as respiratory problems.
+Shortly after the recall was announced, lawyers began investigating Philips CPAP lawsuits on behalf of patients who used recalled devices and were diagnosed with cancer or other health issues, such as respiratory problems.

 In September 2021, Philips began replacing PE-PUR foam in some machines with what they said was a safer silicone foam.
 But in November 2021, the FDA released a Philips CPAP recall update informing the public that the new silicone foam may also pose a potential health risk.
 The agency also released an inspection report that revealed that Philips knew as far back as 2015 that PE-PUR foam could degrade but didn’t inform the public.

 In June 2022, Philips released some results of its PE-PUR testing.
-The company said emissions of toxic chemicals were below established limits and is not anticipated to cause long-term health consequences.
+The company said the emissions of toxic chemicals were below established limits and are not anticipated to cause long-term health consequences.
 Philips also pointed to methods for cleaning a CPAP machine that involve devices that emit ozone gas to sanitize machines.
 These sanitizing devices are not currently FDA-approved.
 The FDA has yet to weigh in on these findings.